wchoi20/wchoi20.github.io/_pages/about.md

 I am a senior at Johns Hopkins University, studying Computer Science and Cognitive Science with Linguistics focus.

-This personal academic website is currently under construction!
+This website is currently under construction!